ICPSquad/Documentation/create/accessories.md

 ---
-description: What is an accessory ?
-How to create one ?
-What are the benefits ?
+description: What is an accessory?
+How to create one?
+What are the benefits?
 ---

 # 👑 Accessories